nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Examples:

 * `add n/Timothy Wong e/timothy@nus.edu.sg f/computing m/computer science`
-  > Adds a person named 'Timothy Wong', with an email of 'timothy@nus.edu.sg', faculty of 'computing', and major of 'computer science'.
+  > Adds a contact named 'Timothy Wong', with an email of 'timothy@nus.edu.sg', faculty of 'computing', and major of 'computer science'.
 * `add n/Timothy Wong e/timothy@nus.edu.sg f/computing m/computer science compat/80 s/frontend l/javascript r/interest in web development`
-  > Adds a person named 'Timothy Wong', with an email of 'timothy@nus.edu.sg', faculty of 'computing', and major of 'computer science', with a compatibility of 80/100, with skills 'frontend', languages 'javascript', and a remark of 'interest in web development'.
+  > Adds a contact named 'Timothy Wong', with an email of 'timothy@nus.edu.sg', faculty of 'computing', and major of 'computer science', with a compatibility of 80/100, with skills 'frontend', languages 'javascript', and a remark of 'interest in web development'.
 ![result for 'add'](images/AddCommand.png)

 <div markdown="block" class="alert alert-info">